Irving Police Searching for 17-Year-Old Girl Last Seen Sunday Morning

-Texas Department of Public Safety has activated an Endangered Missing Persons alert for a 17-year-old girl who was last seen on Sunday.
+The Texas Department of Public Safety has discontinued an Endangered Missing Persons Alert for a 17-year-old girl who was last seen on Sunday.

-According to police, Quinaejah Taylor was last seen at approximately 2 a.m. in the 3000 block of Tudor Lane wearing a black t-shirt with the Nike logo on the front, black leggings, and a silver purse.

-Police said Taylor has been diagnosed with bipolar disorder and suffers from depression.
+Irving police previously reported the girl was last seen at approximately 2 a.m. and is known to suffer from mental disabilities.

 TEXAS STATEWIDE ALERT PROGRAMS